Our mission is to help you obtain financial freedom. Checkout Our Youtube Channel Checkout Our Youtube Channel

 Small businesses have unique tax requirements.
 Whether you’re a freelancer, a sole proprietor, or run a corporation, here’s how to handle your taxes:

-Your business structure determines how you file taxes:
+Your business type determines the forms you file and your tax responsibilities:

 • Sole Proprietor or Single-Member LLC: File business income and expenses using Schedule C on your personal tax return.